wdehoog/hutspot-ubports/docs/operating/page-usage.md

  * Click on Playlist item to select it

 ### Recommendations Page
+ * Page header
- * Page header '+' button allows to add a new Recommendations Set
+   * '+' button allows to add a new Recommendations Set
+   * Save current Recommendation Sets to a file
+   * Load Recommendation Sets from a file
  * Context Menu of Recommendation Set:
    * Refresh Playlist: replace the tracks from the linked playlist with recommneded ones
    * Link the Set to a playlist